What Your Keyword Ranking Position Means for Your Web Page

 If you’re in ranks 4-6, your content gets close to what your searchers want.
 You aren’t in the top 3, but you still get clicks because you provide value (even if it isn’t as much as the top 3).

 If you want to move past these ranks, narrow your keyword strategy and improve and update your content.
-Read all your competitors’ pages and make sure that you’re providing higher quality content than they are.
+Read all your competitors’ pages and ensure you’re providing higher quality content than they are.

 Ranks 7-10

-Ranks 7-10 are still on the first page of Google, but you will start to see a significant drop in CTR in these positions.
+Ranks 7-10 are still on the first page of Google, but you’ll start to see a significant drop in CTR in these positions.
 These 4 positions see less than 15% of all clicks.

-If ranking in these spots, you need to modify your content to better match search intent.
+If ranking in these spots, you should modify your content to match search intent.
 Make sure that your content is all value and no fluff.

-Higher value always means higher rank, so rework your content with a fine-tooth comb to make sure everything is incredibly high value.
-You will start to see improvements quickly.
+Higher value usually results in a higher rank, so rework your content with a fine-toothed comb to make sure everything is incredibly high value.

 2nd Page and Below